Municipality of Ohrid

 The fortress represents the Samuil Fortress, which is an easy recognizable part of Ohrid and the Macedonian cultural heritage.
 It can not be connected to any other city.
 Additionally, it highlights the essence of the Medieval Macedonian state.

 The Ohrid Lake is unique and worldwide known.
 Its age and richness with endemic species make it an inevitable symbol of Ohrid.

 The sailboat symbolises tourism, which is the main economic branch of the municipality.
 But it also symbolizes a crossroad of great importance.
 It highlights the position of the city on Via Egnatia.
 Of course, no less important is its symbolism as a means of disseminating education and religion, two basic things that elevate Ohrid high above other cities.

-As a historic Macedonian capital, according to the Municipal Heraldic System the crown of Ohrid is decorated with pearls and rubies and the wreath is oak.
+As a historic Macedonian capital the crown of Ohrid is decorated with pearls and rubies and the wreath is oak.